joshrosenbaum-dev/cite/README.md

 ## Current Issues
 Below is a list of current issues that need to be addressed in later updates:
-* On-screen indicators create a line of display objects that need to regenerate instead of creating a line for each movement.
 * On-screen instructions should be developed using .kv file architecture.